fulmotalkseries-donotusethis/leadership-notes-and-talks/FILE3__my-pes-university-role.md

 With a deep foundation in enterprise software design, technology leadership, and database infrastructure, I specialize in teaching strategic, technology-driven decision-making to MBA candidates.

 My work focuses on designing and delivering courses and educational materials that **bridge academic theory with real-world business practice**, leveraging 25+ years of industry experience across global technology leaders (Microsoft, Oracle), startups, and consulting.
+Courses I taught include: Brand Management, Data & Decisions, and Strategic Management.

 This teaching role was executed in parallel with my responsibilities as Chief Technology Officer at **Fulmo Technologies**.